ecrosstexas/ecrosstexas.com-excellent/src/posts/2021-09-06-rip-chad-darbyshire.md

 ---
-title: Rest in Peace, Chad Darbyshire
+title: "Rest in Peace, Chad Darbyshire"
+description: "Chad Darbyshire, Klein High Class of 1990, died this weekend."
 date: 2021-09-06
 layout: post
 category: blogpost
 tags:
     - KleinHighAlumni
-    - ChadDarbyshire
 ---
 I was shocked to see posts about Chad Darbyshire's ([@ccdarbyshire](https://twitter.com/ccdarbyshire)) untimely death this weekend.
 Chad is a fellow Bearkat (KHS 1990) and a brother in Christ.
 Chad leaves behind a wife, three children, and hosts of friends heartbroken at the loss.
 A [GoFundMe campaign](https://gofund.me/3b73e7be) has been created to support the family.